The numbers are in! At Hope College, our numbers demonstrate our commitment to student-faculty collaborative research and scholarly projects.

 - With over 300 students participating each year, the Celebration of Undergraduate Research and Creative Performance is an annual opportunity to showcase collaborative student-faculty research projects.

-- Frost Research Center
+- Frost Center for Data and Research

 - The Frost Research Center and its Office of Institutional Research provide Hope College and other clients with diverse resources and analysis capabilities while engaging in all aspects of the research process.

-- Center for Faithful Leadership
+- Center for Leadership

-- Through classes, consulting and incubators, the Center for Faithful Leadership provides support and resources to all Hope students looking to co-create and validate social and economic business ventures.
+- Through classes, consulting and incubators, the Center for Leadership provides support and resources to all Hope students looking to co-create and validate social and economic business ventures.

 - Klooster Center for Excellence in Writing